bumblebaytuna/BangleApps/apps/hourangle/README.md

 - Go into Bangle.js 2 > Settings > Apps > Hour Angle.
 - Put in your location's longitude.
 This is deliberately kept simple, to a resolution of the nearest degree.
 This is because if you round your location's longitude to the nearest degree, the error on the Bangle.js 2 display will be less than a pixel wide.
-- Put in the validity years of your polarscope.
+- Put in the validity years of your polarscope, typically a 20-30 year period and normally written/etched onto the polarscope glass.
 The default is set to 2000 to 2030.
-If you do not know the validity years then don't worry, just take a rough stab at how old it is, it makes such a small position refinement it is not essential to be this accurate if you are using a camera star-tracker or doing visual telescope observing.
+If you do not know the validity years then don't worry, it makes such a small position refinement and is not essential unless you are doing high-magnification viewing or high-resolution imaging.
+If you are using a digital camera star-tracker or doing visual telescope observing then just take a rough stab at the validity years.
 - The app comes with two clockface styles.
 Style 1 is similar to polarscopes found in Takahashi, Orion, and Skywatcher equatorial mounts and camera star-trackers.
 Style 2 is similar to the polarscope found on a Move Shoot Move camera star-tracker.
 - Ensure your Watch time is correct.
-The apps only uses the watch's UTC time so do not worry if your watch is set to a different time zone.
+The app uses the watch's UTC time so do not worry if your watch is set to a different time zone.
 - Restart the app and it will draw the clockface and Polaris position based on your parameters

 ## Future Development